apache/dolphinscheduler/docs/docs/en/guide/security.md

 > Add or update k8s cluster

-- First enter the configuration of the k8s cluster connection into the table `t_ds_k8s` in the database, which will be configured later by the web page.
+- First enter the configuration of the k8s cluster connection into the table `t_ds_k8s` in the database for batch job and will removed later, the creation of the namespace now selects the cluster by drop-down options.

 > Add or update namespace